Controlling secondary flows in Taylor-Couette flow using stress-free boundary conditions: Mixed spanwise and streamwise variations

 \subsection{Spiral patterns}

 In this subsection, we modify the one-dimensional patterns studied above by placing them at an arbitrary oblique angle to the flow.
 This results in spiral or oblique patterns, which resemble a barber-pole and introduce chirality into the system.
-While in a statistical sense, axial symmetry is recovered because every point is equally likely to be no-slip or stress-free as the pattern moves through the domain, axial symmetry is persistently broken in an instantaneous sense and this is known to induce spanwise velocities \citep{hasegawa2011effects,watanabe2017drag}.
-This makes spiral patterns a good candidate for affecting the rolls, as \cite{ostilla2016near} observed that an axial pressure gradient that generated a spanwise velocity was capable of moving these structures.
+While in a statistical sense, axial symmetry is recovered because every point is equally likely to be no-slip or stress-free as the pattern moves through the domain, axial symmetry is persistently broken in an instantaneous sense and this is known to induce spanwise (axial) velocities \citep{hasegawa2011effects,watanabe2017drag}.
+This induced velocity makes spiral patterns another good candidate for affecting the rolls, as \cite{ostilla2016near} observed that an axial pressure gradient that generated an axial velocity was capable of moving these structures.

-We simulate oblique patterns for three (more) angles between $\theta=0^o$ (purely axial inhomogeneity) and $\theta=90^o$ (purely streamwise inhomogeneity).
+We simulate oblique patterns for three (more) angles between $\theta=0^o$ (purely axial inhomogeneity) and $\theta=90^o$ (purely azimuthal inhomogeneity).
 A sketch that quantifies the wavelength of the underlying pattern, and the speed at which it moves through the domain is provided in figures \ref{fig:istr} and \ref{fig:vs} respectively.
+In particular, in figure \ref{fig:vs} we plot the relative spanwise ($v_{s,z}=-U\sin(\alpha)\cos(\alpha)/2$) and streamwise ($v_{s,x}=-U\sin^2(\alpha)/2$) pattern velocities with respect to the domain in figure \ref{fig:vs}, for all possible angles of inclination.
+The maximum pattern velocity in the $z$ direction is attained when $\alpha=45^\circ$, and is equal to a half of the cylinder speed $U/2$.

 Intuitively, we may think that the pattern moves as the stripes do, and that by following the movement of the stripes we are following the pattern.
-However, what is relevant here is how the boundaries between stripes move, i.e.~tracking the way the inhomogeneous direction moves, rather than the homogeneous direction, because this is the direction of Reynolds stress imbalance.
-In figure \ref{fig:vs} we plot the relative spanwise ($v_{s,z}=-U\sin(\alpha)\cos(\alpha)/2$) and streamwise ($v_{s,x}=-U\sin^2(\alpha)/2$) pattern velocities with respect to the domain in figure \ref{fig:vs}, for all possible angles of inclination.
-The maximum pattern velocity in the $z$ direction is attained when $\alpha=45^\circ$, and is equal to a half of the cylinder speed $U/2$.
+However, what is relevant here is how the boundaries between stripes move, i.e.~tracking the way the inhomogeneous direction moves, because it is the direction across which imbalances are.